MrDave1999/CPlugin.Net/README.md

 - Gets full paths of plugins (plugin locator).
 - It is able to create the instance of the type that implements the contract (a contract previously used by the plugin).
 - A logger indicating that the plugin was successfully loaded.
+- Integration with the [Microsoft.Extensions.DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection) package.

 ## Limitations

 This library contains these limitations:
 - The plugin loader is not thread-safe.
 - There is no support for unload plugins.
-- The subtype that implements the contract must have a constructor without parameters.

 ## Why did I create this library?